 That’s why it would be wise to organize backpacks with compartments that neatly file everything (papers, supplies, etc.).

 Three-ring binders with colored tabs and pockets or folders will allow you to figure out the easiest way for them to file things for recalling later.
-Which will stop you from having to dig through an endless maze of papers, and remedy the excuse of “I can’t find it.”
+This will stop you from having to dig through an endless maze of papers and remedy the excuse of “I can’t find it.”

 As mentioned previously, daily check-ins and backpack preparation will help with upkeep while readying your child for class the next day.